Kihumba/private-/Phase-C/Python for Web/Curriculum/5 - Django Models/README.md

 **Skill Description**
 ----------
-Django Models contain the essential fields and behaviors of the data you're storing.
-A model will generally map to a single database table.
+The Fellow will be able to use Django Models to manage the fields and behaviors of the data stored by their application.

 **Output**